pastifra/TiROD/README.md

 Our benchmark results indicate key challenges that must be addressed to advance the development of robust and efficient object detection systems for tiny robotics.

 ## 📹 Dataset Video
-Check out the demo video of the dataset:
+Check out the demo video of the dataset (click the image):

 [![Watch the video](https://img.youtube.com/vi/e76m3ol1i4I/0.jpg)](https://www.youtube.com/watch?v=e76m3ol1i4I)